 Did you know that psychologists say that most of what we know about feeling and trusting the world we’ve learned before the age of five?
 That early knowledge is internalized and becomes a foundation upon which other realizations are built.
 Were you told, ‘Don’t talk to strangers, children should be seen and not heard, be careful, don’t touch that, don’t bite off more than you can chew, don’t go where you’re not wanted.’
 Certainly our parents were trying to keep us safe, but those warnings that we’ve internalized, can create anxiety even today.
+But you can Find Mexican Cubenis online in Canada and deal with anxiety.
 For instance, ‘Don’t talk to strangers’ can get in our way when we are trying to make sales or engage in public speaking.

 How about your brain?
 The brain’s structure is the source of the ‘inner critic’ as well.
 It evolved over time and the three sections have various functions.
 The reptilian brain (or brain stem) developed when we were reptiles.
 It’s in charge of our survival, our fight, flight or freeze response, our anger and fear (how about road rage?).
 When something is too risky, the reptilian brain feels it’s being attacked by a wooly mammoth.
 Lots of fear and anxiety there.